 Yes, you can enter the same project in multiple award categories as long as it meets the criteria for each award category.

 However, a project can only be entered once into each award category.
 Please ensure your entry meets the criteria for the award category you are entering.

-Yes, 2017 finalists are encouraged to enter a NEW project that has been completed in the past two years.
+Yes, 2018 high commendations are encouraged to enter a NEW project that has been completed in the past two years.

-As a finalist in the 2017 Awards, if your organisation enters the 2018 Awards, Think Brick Australia will pay for flights (one person return economy) and accommodation (if required) on the 23rd August to attend the Awards in Melbourne.
+As a high commendation in the 2018 Awards, if your organisation enters the 2019 Awards, Think Brick Australia will pay for flights (one person return economy) and accommodation (if required) on the 15th August to attend the Awards in Melbourne.